13priyanshu07/Plant-angle-Calculation/README.md

 # Plant-angle-Calculation
-A pipeline created for calculation plant angle from images
+This is a pipeline created for calculation plant angle calculation from images.
+The images are not uploaded because they were given to me by an organisation